forrestjgq/lsp/thread/pwpt/pthread1.md

 Some advantages of the multithreaded programming model follow:

 1. Exploitation of program parallelism on multiprocessor hardware.
 Parallelism is the only benefit that requires special hardware.
 The others can help most programs without special hardware.

 2. More efficient exploitation of a program's natural concurrency, by allowing the program to perform computations while waiting for slow I/O operations to complete.

 3. A modular programming model that clearly expresses relationships between independent "events" within the program.

 These advantages are detailed in the following sections.

 ### 1.6.1 Parallelism

 On a multiprocessor system, threading allows a process to perform more than one independent computation at the same time.
 A computation-intensive threaded application running on two processors may achieve nearly twice the performance of a traditional single-threaded version.
 "Nearly twice" takes into account the fact that you'll always have some overhead due to creating the extra thread(s) and performing synchronization.
-This effect is often referred to as "scaling."
+This effect is often referred to as "scaling".
 A two-processor system may perform 1.95 times as fast as a single processor, a three-processor system 2.9 times as fast, a four-processor system 3.8 times as fast, and so forth.
 Scaling almost always falls off as the number of processors increases because there's more chance of lock and memory collisions, which cost time.
 <div align="center">
 $$
 Speedup = \frac{1}{\left ( 1 - p \right ) + \frac{p}{n}}